kg-construct/rml-core/spec/docs/expressions.md

 The [=reference expression set=] of a [=template expression=] is the set of [=reference expressions=] enclosed in unescaped curly braces in the [=string template=].

 For each item in the [=reference expression set=] of a [=template expression=], a <dfn>reference value set</dfn> is returned with a set of values obtained by evaluating the [=reference expression=] against a given [=logical iteration=].
-The cartesian product of the reference value sets indicates all possible epressions which may be created by an expression.
+The cartesian product of the reference value sets indicates all possible expressions which may be created by an expression.
+If a [=reference expression set=] of a [=template expression=] is an empty set, then no RDF term is created.
+A processor COULD allow changing the default behavior.

 Sub classes of [=template-valued expression maps=] MAY define a <dfn>reference value transforming function</dfn> which will be applied to each [=reference value=] when evaluating the template.